orsonteodoro/nano-ycmd/README.md

 The -g adds debugging information for developers for the gdb debugger but not needed for regular users.

-####YCM-Generator support
+####YCM-Generator and Ninja support
-The following environmental variables are defined when running nano-ycmd:
+The following environmental variables are defined for nano-ycmd:

 * YCMG_PROJECT_PATH - This should point to the folder containing the top-level Makefile, configure, CMakeList.txt,
 * YCMG_FLAGS - This adds extra parameters to config_gen.py.
 I recommend using make over autotools specifically `-b make` because more include files are exposed instead of allowing YCM-Generator autodetect.